 - If you are cooking the whole chicken, clean it by removing the innards, then use plenty of water to flush the cavity until the water runs clear.
-You can refer to the steamed whole chicken recipe for the details.
+You can refer to the steamed whole chicken recipe (a.k.a.
+White cut chicken)for the details.
 For convenience, I am using chicken whole legs today, and therefore only need to clean and drained.

 - Boil a pot of water sufficient to submerge the chicken.
-Choose a pot with the size which is just fit to put the chicken in so that the amount of water required is minimum.
+Choose a stockpot, instant pot, or Dutch oven with the size which is just fit to put the chicken pieces so that the amount of water required is minimum.

-- Once the water is boiling, add the sauteed ginger, garlic, scallion, and all other ingredients in the recipe into the braising liquid.
+- Once the water is boiling, add the sauteed ginger, garlic, scallion, and all other ingredients in the recipe into the hot water.